The Intelligence Explosion Is Happening Now

 anyway - so progress will already be pretty rapid.
 However,

-humans will most likely want to keep an eye on their budding AI
+humans will most likely want to keep an eye on their budding machine

 programmers for a while - so there will be regular code reviews.
 As